-Data Source (Select one): Other If 'Other' is selected, specify: Freedom of Choice signature on ISP
+Data Source (Select one): OtherIf 'Other' is selected, specify:

+Freedom of Choice signature on ISP

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency □ Weekly ⊠ 100% Review Operating Agency □ Monthly Less than 100% Review □ Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: PIHPs Annually Stratified Describe Group: Continuously and Ongoing Other Specify: □ Other ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
+Responsible Party for Frequency of data Sampling Approach data collection/generation (check each that applies): collection/generation (check each that applies): (check each that applies): State Medicaid Agency □ Weekly ⊠ 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity □ Quarterly Representative Sample Confidence Interval = Other Specify: PIHPs Annually Stratified Describe Group: ☐ Continuously and Ongoing Other Specify: Other Specify:

+b.
+Methods for

+Page 207 of 301 ------ ----- ---- -----

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency
+☐ State Medicaid Agency □ Weekly

-Operating Agency Monthly
+Operating Agency ☐ Monthly

-Sub-State Entity Quarterly
+☐ Sub-State Entity ☐ Quarterly

-☑ Other Specify: PIHPs 🗵 Annually
+Other Specify: PIHPs ⊠ Annually

-Continuously and Ongoing
+☐ Continuously and Ongoing

 Other Specify:

+If applicable, in the textbox below provide any nec State to discover/identify problems/issues within the

-The Tailored Plan/PIHP reviews service plan development via Tailored Care Management and in Utilization Management (UM).
-Utilization Management ensures that all service plan elements are present.
-During the annual EQRO review, which consists of CCME as well as DHB and DMH staff, state Subject Matter Experts in I/DD services utilize a standard review tool to review the PIHP's monitoring process to ensure that the Tailored Plan/PIHP is indeed monitoring service plan development.
-A sample of plans is reviewed at this time.
+The PIHP reviews service plan development via ca Utilization Management ensures that all service pl which consists of CCME as well as DHB and DM standard review tool to review the PIHP's monitor service plan development.
+A sample of plans is rev an elements are present.
+During the annual EQF H staff, state Subject Matter Experts in I/DD ser ring process to ensure that the PIHP is indeed mo O review, vices utilize a

 i.
-Describe the States method for addressing individual problems as they are discovered.
-Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the state to document these items.
+Is for Remediation/Fixing Individual Problems Describe the States method for addressing individual regarding responsible parties and GENERAL methods used by the state to document these items. ods for problem correction.
+In addition, provide

-The PIHPs will address and correct problems identified on a case-by-case basis and include the information in reports to DHB and the Intra-departmental Monitoring Team.
-DHB may require a corrective action plan if the problems identified appear to require a change in the PIHP's processes for developing, implementing and monitoring service plans.
-DHB monitors the corrective action plan.
+The PIHPs will address and correct problems iden reports to DHB and the Intra-departmental Monitor problems identified appear to require a change in the monitoring service plans.
+DHB monitors the correct problems identified appear to require a change in the monitoring service plans. oring Team.
+DHB may require a corrective action the PIHP's processes for developing, implementation. n plan if the

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)
+Remediation Data Aggregation Remediation-related Data Aggregation and Ana alysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies): ;

-X State Medicaid Agency U Weekly
+X State Medicaid Agency □ Weekly 7

-□ Operating Agency □ Monthly
+Operating Agency Monthly

-□ Sub-State Entity Quarterly
+☐ Sub-State Entity Quarterly

-Other Specify: Annually

-□ Continuously and Ongoing

-Other Specify:
+Other

+$\boxtimes$ Annually

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Service Plans that are currently non-operational.
+Responsible Pa arty(check each that applies): Frequency of data aggregation and analysis (check each that applies): ☐ Continuously and Ongoing Other Specify: Timelines When the State does not be ava all alaments of the Quality I Improvement Strategy in place, provide timelines to dosian methods for discovery and rance of Service Plans that are currently non-operation - • No Yes iled strategy for assuring Service rties responsible for its operation e Plans, the specific timeline for implementing iden n. tified strategies, and the pa rties responsible for its operation 1.

-O{Yes}

-Please provide a detailed strategy for assuring Service Plans, the specific timeline for implementing identified strategies, and the parties responsible for its operation.